PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_service.html.markdown

 A [Service Orchestration](https://support.pagerduty.com/docs/event-orchestration#service-orchestrations) allows you to create a set of Event Rules.
 The Service Orchestration evaluates Events sent to this Service against each of its rules, beginning with the rules in the "start" set.
 When a matching rule is found, it can modify and enhance the event and can route the event to another set of rules within this Service Orchestration for further processing.

-**Note:** If you have a Service that uses [Service Event Rules](https://support.pagerduty.com/docs/rulesets#service-event-rules), you can switch to [Service Orchestrations](https://support.pagerduty.com/docs/event-orchestration#service-orchestrations) at any time.
+-> If you have a Service that uses [Service Event Rules](https://support.pagerduty.com/docs/rulesets#service-event-rules), you can switch to [Service Orchestrations](https://support.pagerduty.com/docs/event-orchestration#service-orchestrations) at any time setting the attribute `enable_event_orchestration_for_service` to `true`.
 Please read the [Switch to Service Orchestrations](https://support.pagerduty.com/docs/event-orchestration#switch-to-service-orchestrations) instructions for more information.

 ## Example of configuring a Service Orchestration